t-aggelos/tokiponedo/README.md

 Therefore, the exact meaning of `tawa` depends on its usage.
 ### The preposition `iwa`
 Being a derivative of `iwo`, it describes the usage.
 It is analogous to saying "using" in English but with a different twist.
 For the toki-ponists, this is `kepeken`.
 For instance:
-- `awejan taweru o sini iwa suko` = "They're moving you using a mushroom".
+- `awejan taweru o si iwa suko` = "They're moving you using a mushroom".
-- `awejan taweru o ijo ni tawa sini iwa suko` = "They're moving this thing towards you using a mushroom".
+- `awejan taweru o ijo ni tawa si iwa suko` = "They're moving this thing towards you using a mushroom".
 - `awejan taweru iwa seme?` = "What are they moving with?".
 This question specifically asks which is the method of movement, or roughly the vehicle
 ### The preposition `tana`
 Being a derivative of `tan`, it means to originate from.
 It it similarly used to the toki pona equivelant `tan`.
 For instance: